 From The Beatles to The Verve, from Duke Ellington to King Tubby and from Peggy Lee to Sly Stone, hundreds of albums are covered in detail with chart histories, full track and personnel listings and further listening suggestions.

-One of my contributions was to cover Blondie’s 1978 post-punk classic, Parallel Lines, and led to a commission to pen the sleeve notes for EMI-Capitol’s Blondie Greatest Hits set a couple of years later.
+One of my contributions was to cover Blondie’s third album, 1978 post-punk classic, Parallel Lines.
+Happily, this led to my commission to pen the sleeve notes for EMI-Capitol’s Blondie Greatest Hits set a couple of years later.
 This is it:

 Skinny-tied New Yorkers combine punk, New Wave and disco to world-beating effect.